Big Sky, Montana: August 27 – September 2, 2017

-The Warren Miller Performing Arts Center is hosting a weeklong Transom Traveling Workshop on audio storytelling.
-Nine beginning-level students will get six-days of intensive training.
+For the second year in a row, the Warren Miller Performing Arts Center is hosting a week-long Transom Traveling Workshop on audio storytelling.
+Nine beginning-level students will get six days of intensive training.

 Class and Cost